monktastic/no-more-contempt/scratch/endless-summary.md

 ---

-The deepest aspect of our minds knows this.
-It knows that we are not fundamentally better than anybody.
-This part is incapable of feeling malice, contempt, or self-righteousness, because it knows that these sentiments exist only to provoke more darkness.
-Yet it is not weak or naive:

 It knows how to behave in a way that will not reinforce their delusion.
 But your darkness does not want you to see this.
 So to hide this knowledge from you, the darkness in your mind alters your perception, causing you to see them as _fundamentally morally defective_ and thus worthy of only contempt.
 You will then license yourself to engage in self-serving behaviors that you will not be able to recognize as such, convincing yourself that they are _righteous_.
 But there is no reason we _ever_ perceive anybody as _fundamentally defective_ except to justify our own darkness.
 If we do not realize this, it is only because we are caught in the same delusion that we are viciously judging _them_ for.
 In this state, we can only compound the darkness.